Group3bootcamp/Truevia-Game/README.md

 # Description

 🔍 A Trivia game application made using node.js, express.js, mySQL, handlebars.js, Open Trivia DB API, bycrypt.js, and Sequelize ORM that challenges users in a time limited Trivia game.
-After the game is finished, their high score is posted to a leaderboard and emailed to them.
+After the game is finished, their high score is posted to a leader board and emailed to them.
 Also, users can comment on each others high scores.

 ![Image 1](./public/images/truevia-game.gif)